-Quizzes and Progress Exams: Five quizzes and two exams will be given in class on the following dates during the semester:
+Quizzes and Progress Exams: Five quizzes and two progress exams will be given in class on the following dates during the semester:

-Quizzes: January 16, January 30, February 13, March 20, and April 3
+Quizzes: January 18, February 1, February 15, March 22, and April 5

-Exams: February 27 and April 22
+Progress Exams: March 1 and April 24

 Quizzes and Progress Exams will be given only at the scheduled times.
 There will be no makeup quizzes given in this course.
-Students who miss an exam due to extreme, unusual circumstances (serious illness requiring doctor's attention, death in the family, etc.) will be given the option to take a comprehensive, cumulative makeup exam at the end of the semester, and that score will be used to replace the missed progress exam.
-This option is only available if I am notified within 24 hours of missing the exam and if proper documentation (doctor's excuse, funeral program, etc.) is provided.
+Students who miss an exam due to extreme, unusual circumstances (serious illness requiring doctor's attention, death in the family, etc.) need to contact the instructor within 24 hours of missing the exam to discuss their options, and also need to provide proper documentation (doctor's excuse, funeral program, etc.) for the absence.
 Please note that inadequate preparation because of other academic or extracurricular obligations is not considered to be a viable excuse for special consideration.

-Grading Information: Grades will be calculated using your best 4 quiz scores (at 25 points each), and your two progress exam scores (at 100 points each), for a total of 300 points available in this course.
-Final grades in the course will e assigned using the following grading scale: $A \ge 90.0\%$, A = 87.0-89.9%, B = 84.0-86.9%, B = 77.0-83.9%, B = 73.0-76.9%, C = 63.0-69.9%, C = 60.0-62.9%, D = 50.0-59.9%, D = 50.0-56.9%, D = 50.0-56.9%.
+Grading Information: Grades will be calculated using your best 4 quiz scores (at 25 points each) and your two progress exam scores (at 100 points each) for a total of 300 points available in this course.
+Final grades in the course will be assigned using the following grading scale: $A \ge 90.0\%$ , A = 87.0-89.9%, B = 77.0-80.9%, B = 77.0-83.9%, B = 73.0-76.9%, C = 70.0-72.9%, C = 63.0-69.9%, C = 60.0-62.9%, C = 57.0-59.9%, C = 50.0-56.9%, C = 50.0%.
 There will not be a curve beyond that already included within the grading scale.
 UF policies for assigning grade points can be found on the Registrar's webpage.

 Re-Grades: To ensure academic honesty and accuracy in grading, all quizzes and exams will be photocopied after grading and prior to being returned to students.
-All re-grade requests must be submitted in writing to Dr. Davidson in Sisler 429 and must have a cover sheet (available on the Sakai site) that details your concerns.
+All re-grade requests must be submitted in writing to Dr. Davidson in Sisler 429 and must have a cover sheet that details your concerns.
 Note: The entire quiz or exam will be re-graded to ensure accuracy, and your score may go up or down with the re-grade.
-All re-grade requests must be made within three days from the date that the exam is returned in class.
+All re-grade requests must be made within three days from the date that the quiz/exam is returned in class.

 Course Schedule: The course will cover chapters 1 through 18, with roughly 1.5 lecture days per chapter.
-The following schedule will be followed as closely as possible.
+The schedule below will be followed as closely as possible.